BUNPC/AtlasViewer/README.md

 1. Download and install the 64-bit MATLAB Runtime R2017b (9.3) for Windows from the Mathworks website (https://www.mathworks.com/products/compiler/matlab-runtime.html)
 1. In File Browser (or Windows Explorer in older Windows versions) navigate to the atlasviewer root folder you have just downloaded and unzipped.
 1. Go into the Install folder and find and unzip the file atlasviewer_install_win.zip.
+Please make sure that the unzipped folder is called “atlasviewer_install”.
+If this folder already existed because of an older version, then you must rename that folder before unzipping this new install file.
 1. Go into the newly created atlasviewer_install folder and double click on the file setup.bat.
 This should start the installation process.
 When it finishes you should see a AtlasViewer icon on your Desktop
 1. You can now execute the AtlasViewer by double clicking the AtlasViewer icon on your desktop.